 The investment guidelines for STIP recognize that a limited amount of credit risk, properly managed and monitored, is prudent and provides incremental risk-adjusted return over its benchmark.
-(The combined benchmark for STIP, the two-year Treasury Note and Citigroup Three-Month Treasury Bill, does not contain credit risk.)
+The combined benchmark for STIP is a 50/50 weighted average of the yield on a constant maturity one-year U.S. Treasury Note and U.S. 30-day Treasury Bills.